ziman/ttstar/README.md

 * fix mutual recursion in the implementation
     * then fix typing rules in the paper
 * continue with the proofs in the paper
+* This rule is disgustingly complicated but it just says "take all known equalities and rewrite everything".
+* Resolve telescopicness of lets.
+Let is not telescopic because it's mutually recursive.
+Fix that.
+* Probably nothing is telescopic in the Greek.

 ### Secondary features
 * backtrace in typechecker